joshua-d-miller/macOSLAPS/README.md

 Usage
 -------
-macOSLAPS is designed to run in an automated fashion (e.g. triggered by a Launch Daemon or your management tool of choice.
+macOSLAPS is designed to run in an automated fashion (e.g. triggered by a Launch Daemon or your management tool of choice).
 It can be invoked manually at the command line by running `/usr/local/laps/macOSLAPS` as root.

 #### Optional Flags